FedericoDiMarzo/GravityDrumMachine/README.md

 ## Introduction
-Linearity is not the most enjoyed parameterization when it comes to perception of sound.
-Complex is -somehow- a more enjoyed and natural behavior.
-Nevertheless, modern drum-machines don't explore beyond linear tempos that, if they stand *of course* as fundamental part of a musical piece, can also not be the only texture of rhythm in music.
-It is possible to superimpose over them different, more chaotic, rhythmic evolutions and exploring this and other concepts is the main purpose of this project.
+Linearity is not the most enjoyed parameterization when it comes to perception of sound. *Complex* is -somehow- a more enjoyed and natural behavior.

+Even if moder drum-machines offer many different and inspiring tools devoted to rhythm, they seldom allow to explore sound generation in an *unpredictable* fashion.
+To create interesting and everchanging percussive textures, we think it could be particularly useful to superimpose different chaotic rhythmic elements, to simpler patterns.

+The concept of unpredictability, has already been covered from hardware and software drum-machine manufactures in terms of conditional step triggering or geometrical pseudo randomization.
-Much automatization has been developed in the audio field with the possibility of following many different patterns.
-We anyway wandered more and thought about: what if we could develop a system that automates sound according to the laws of nature?
+Anyway, we wandered more and thought about: *what if we could develop a system that automates sound generation, according to the laws of nature?*

-From this idea the gravity drum machine concept was born.
+From these main ideas the gravity drum machine concept was born.

    <img src = "resources/images/galaxy.jpg" width = "600" >